nccshecodes/shecodes-2020/src/posts/2021-09-27/technical-interview-code-test.md

 That does sound better, but I'm not going to lie, I will still get total brain freeze, I just don't perform under those conditions.

-I have only been successful once with this type of challenge.
+<strong>I have only been successful once with this type of challenge.</strong>

 ### Scenario three: